Healthy Homes Assessment Mornington

 Draught Stopping Mornington

-Draughts are a major cause of lower temperatures in households.
-A damp house is more expensive to heat, meaning wasting energy and incurring higher costs.
+Draughts are a major cause of less temperature in households.
+A cold home will cost more to heat, resulting in wasted energy and increased bills.

-If you are able to feel external air coming in or a clear draught from a crack or a gap or crack, then it’s most likely a gap or hole that requirements sealing in some way.
-Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and let air into or out from the house require sealing.
-For instance, if an open fireplace isn’t being used, it can create draughts.
-This should be blocked from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed in the maximum extent possible.
+If you are able to feel external air coming in or the sound of a clear draught emanating from a crack or a gap and you can feel it, it’s likely a crack or hole that needs sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+The gaps that exceed 3mm that let air in or out within the home require to be sealed.
+For example, if an open fireplace isn’t being used, it could cause draughts, and should be sealed from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as far as possible.

-There is no need to block off holes or gaps in the construction.
-For instance, small gaps around doors and windows could be necessary to allow for movement within the building as the household heats and cools, so that they are able to be closed and opened rather than sticking.
-We will examine every window and door during your Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement of the structure as the house heats and cools, so that they can still be opened and closed rather instead of being stuck.
+We will examine all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections